miklosme/papers/src/app/home.md

+# Daily Digest (January 20, 2025)

+Hold onto your neural networks, AI enthusiasts!
+We've got a game-changer in the world of [multi-agent reinforcement learning](https://papers.miklos.dev/2501.10116).
+Imagine a team of AI agents working together with the finesse of a well-oiled machine, all thanks to a groundbreaking approach called GAWM.
+This isn't just another incremental step - it's a leap forward in how our digital minions understand and interact with complex environments.

+Picture this: AI agents that don't just stumble around in the dark, but share a crystal-clear vision of their world.
+GAWM is bringing the power of transformer architecture - yes, the same secret sauce behind those language models you can't stop talking about - to the MARL party.
+It's like giving each agent a pair of super-specs that let them see the big picture, leading to smarter decisions and smoother teamwork.

+But wait, there's more!
+GAWM isn't just about better performance; it's about getting there faster and more reliably.
+By focusing on the trends in rewards rather than nitpicking every detail, this method is paving the way for AI that can handle the most challenging multi-agent scenarios without breaking a sweat.
+It's not just winning the game; it's changing how the game is played.

+So, whether you're working on the next generation of AI assistants or dreaming up virtual worlds where agents collaborate like never before, GAWM is your ticket to the future of multi-agent AI.
+Don't blink, or you might miss the revolution!

 # Daily Digest (January 17, 2025)

 Hold onto your neural networks, AI enthusiasts!
 We've got a smorgasbord of cutting-edge research to dive into today.
 Let's start with a linguistic challenge that's got Hong Kong's legal system in a twist.